 On May 21, 2025 the DIA Board approved a Lease Buyout and Termination for the Apex Printing Lease via Resolution 2025-05-02.
 The Term Sheet attached to that Resolution as Exhibit B contained a provision stating that the closing date would be upon a mutually agreed upon date no later than ninety (90) days after approval of the Resolution by the Board.
 Upon further discussions with Apex Printing, DIA Staff was informed that they had run past all of the possible extensions on a Letter of Intent from an outside party to purchase their business assets, and as a result, it will take them longer than 90 days to remove all of the equipment and other business assets from the property.
-After a brief discussion between Apex Printing and DIA Staff, an agreement was reached on a new not-to-exceed date of November 30, 2025, with Apex Printing agreeing to make all reasonable efforts to have the property cleared of all of their assets as expediently as possible As part of a Lease Termination Agreement, Lessee will allow the parking lot to the west of the building to be used for parking at Lift Every Voice and Sing Park (the "Park"), consistent with Park hours.
-In addition, Lessee will allow the City to place two (2) portable toilets and a handwashing station on the property closest to the Park.
+After a brief discussion between Apex Printing and DIA Staff, an agreement was reached on a new not-to-exceed date of November 30, 2025, with Apex Printing agreeing to make all reasonable efforts to have the property cleared of all of their assets as expediently as possible.
 All other terms and conditions remain the same as in the Term Sheet approved via Resolution 2025-05-02.